-O&M specialists have a number of other roles and responsibilities including service and research.
-Service to the profession may include supervising interns, mentoring new professionals, and taking on leadership roles in schools, agencies, or within professional organizations (e.g., Association for Education and Rehabilitation of the Blind and Visually Impaired [AER], Academy for Certification of Vision Rehabilitation and Education Professionals [ACVREP], National Blindness Professional Certification Board [NBPCB], and Council for Exceptional Children [CEC]).
-O&M specialists also conduct or participate in research adding to the evidence base of best practices and informing public policy.
+O&M specialists often have additional service and research roles and responsibilities.
+Service to the profession may include supervising interns, mentoring new O&M specialists, and taking on leadership roles in schools, agencies, or professional organizations (e.g., Association for

+Education and Rehabilitation of the Blind and Visually Impaired, Academy for Certification of Vision Rehabilitation and Education Professionals, National Blindness Professional Certification Board, and Council for Exceptional Children).
+O&M specialists also conduct and participate in research to strengthen O&M teaching and learning, establish evidence-based practices, and inform public policy.

-Domains of Assessment and Instruction
+Domains of O&M Assessment and Instruction

-O&M specialists conduct assessments and provide instruction in multiple domains, including concept development, sensory awareness and development, sensorimotor development and facilitation, orientation, mobility systems and techniques, assistive technology, environmental access, social, and psychosocial.
+O&M specialists conduct assessments and provide instruction in multiple domains, including concept development, sensory awareness and development, sensorimotor development and facilitation, orientation, mobility, assistive technology, environmental access, social, and psychosocial.